bartandrews/infinite_cylinder/README.rst

 Run time: ~O(chi^3 D d^3 + chi^2 D^2 d^2)

+NB: This run time scaling is for a single bond update.
+There is an overall factor with the total number of sites N=Lx*Ly for each sweep in your MPS.
+The exponential scaling with Ly comes from the fact that you *should* increase the chi exponentially with Ly, because you expect to have S~= const*Ly from the area law.

 Memory usage: ~O(chi^2 d N + 2 chi^2 D N)

 * chi = MPS bond dimension